suletom/EASUN-ISOLAR-SMX-II-CONTROL/README.md

 1. Connect the adatpter to the inverter (rj45 rs485 port)
 2. Install and open SmartESS app (Android/IOS)
 3. The device creates a wifi access point (ssid=device id) which we should connect to (according to the manual the default password is: 12345678)
 4. In SmartEss main screen Wifi configuration -> Network Setting.
-(If we connected succefully to the datalogger in previous step, the apps uses the wifi gateway ip make connection)
+(If we connected succefully to the datalogger in previous step, the apps uses the wifi gateway ip to connect to)
-5. The app here sends the following UDP data: set>server=PHONE_WIFI_IP:8899; (This instructs the datalogger device to connect to a TCP server created by the SmartEss app) The UDP reply should be: rsp>server=1;
+5. The app here sends the following UDP data (port: 58899): set>server=PHONE_WIFI_IP:8899; (This instructs the datalogger device to connect to a TCP server created by the SmartEss app) The UDP reply should be: rsp>server=1;
 6. After that if we fill the WIFI AP settings(SSID/Password) and save with "Setting" button these are sent in TCP packages through the previously initiated connection.